Posted on July. 10th, 2020, | By WayKen Rapid Manufacturing

 Surface Finishing Tools

 When the part is complete, you sometimes need to get additional properties.
 Such as mirror-like surface finish, color, glossiness, or smoothness.
 All of them require special treatment so a good CNC machine shop usually has at least a small set of painting equipment.
-Great machine shops offer polishing and anodizing services.
+Great CNC machine shops manufacturers offer polishing and anodizing services.

 Coordinate Measuring Machine